etolstoy/etolstoy.github.io/_posts/2016-10-25-complex-feeds.md

 <!--more-->

-> By the way, I've already made [a blog post](http://etolstoy.com/2016/03/20/promises-and-ads/) were I covered advertisement integration using promise pattern in more details.
+> By the way, I've already made [a blog post](http://etolstoy.com/2016/03/20/promises-and-ads/) where I covered advertisement integration using promise pattern in more details.

 The requirements for these elements were not straightforward at all.